 Sally Hansen Instant Cuticle Remover: There are a lot of products like this on the market, but they all seem to be either much, much too strong or to do absolutely nothing.
 This product from Sally Hansen strikes the perfect middle ground Simply apply a small bead on your cuticle bed and it does its job while you push back cuticles and run your nail over the cuticle.
 Simply rinse off to find perfect cuticles!

-Cuticle Trimmer: I think mine is from Revlon, but this tool costs about $2 and it is money well spent.
-While you shouldn't cut your cuticles themselves (they help protect you quite and bit and cutting them is just asking for an infection), I like to use this along the sides of my nails in case of a hang nail.
+Cuticle Trimmer: While you shouldn’t cut your cuticles themselves (they help protect you quite and bit and cutting them is just asking for an infection), I like to use this along the sides of my nails in case of a hang nail.
 I have two different versions, the trimmer and the nipper.

-Smoothing Block: Again from Sally's Beauty, I like to smooth out my ridges just a little so I can avoid needing a separate ridge filler.
-The blocks come with 4 sides, #1 is a fine/medium nail file and #4 really buffs your nails to a shiny finish.
+Nail Buffer: I like to smooth out my ridges just a little so I can avoid needing a separate ridge filler.
+The blocks or boards typically come with 4 sides, #1 is a fine/medium nail file and #4 really buffs your nails to a shiny finish.
 I only use #2 and #3.
 The goal is to lightly smooth out the ridges without overly thinning out the nail, but you want to leave behind a little rough surface so that your polish has something to grab on to.
 If you over buff the polish will peel off very quickly.
 So, #2 and #3 only!